-SARS-CoV-2 studies highlight mass photometry’s ability to characterise complex heterogeneous systems
+SARS-CoV-2 and mass photometry’s ability to characterise complex heterogeneous systems

 The SARS-CoV-2 pandemic has altered our lives and shaped the course of scientific research, bringing an explosion in studies on the virus.
 Mass photometry has proved valuable in coronavirus research, especially in characterising complex and heterogeneous proteins, and in analysing protein interactions and stoichiometry.
 In this blog post, we highlight ways that mass photometry has helped investigate previously intractable questions and advance our understanding of SARS-CoV-2.

 Figure 1.
 The principle of mass photometry, as applied to SARS-CoV-2 spike protein measurements.
 Light scattered by spike trimers at the measurement surface interferes with light reflected at that surface to produce the mass photometry signal, which is proportional to protein mass.
 Read our blog post on how mass photometry works for more details.
 Characterisation of the SARS-CoV-2 spike protein mass and oligomerisation in solution was among a multitude of applications of mass photometry in SARS-CoV-2 research.

 Overcoming glycosylation and heterogeneity for insights into structure and binding